Solve the following problem:

 when we applied the aforementioned law of exponents only to the terms with identical bases and carried the minus sign throughout the calculation for the reason we mentioned earlier,

-Let's summarize the steps so far, we got:
+Let's summarize the steps so far:

 Let's summarize the solution steps again: